 To target the negative impacts of social media on mental health, Instagram and Facebook have taken serious action and are working towards minimising and eradicating the issues.
 Here are some ground actions:

-- Removing likes: Instagram and Facebook have begun testing the removal of insights which allow users to see how many likes a photo has received as well as who has liked it.
+Instagram and Facebook has begun testing the removal of insights which allow users to see how many likes a photo has received as well as who has liked it.
+As part of a global trial to figure out how to “remove pressure” on users, Instagram is now hiding the number of likes on some posts in the UK.

 Social Media and E-commerce

-- Tik Tok purchasing: TikTok the short-form video sharing platform used in majority by the Gen Z audience, is now enabling users to purchase products associated with a sponsored Hashtag Challenge, without leaving its app.
-Viewers will now be prompted to post videos showing a brands content, for example go-to outfits, with a trending hashtag in the description of the brand exposed.
-The new e-commerce feature, in addition to creating and viewing videos featuring the brand’s sponsored hashtag, will addiotionally offer an in-app experience where products from the campaign can be purchased within TikTok itself.
+TikTok the short-form video sharing platform used in majority by the Gen Z audience, is now enabling users to purchase products associated with a sponsored Hashtag Challenge, without leaving its app.
+Viewers will now be prompted to post videos showing a brands content, for example, go-to outfits with a trending hashtag in the description of the brand exposed.
+The new e-commerce feature, in addition to creating and viewing videos featuring the brand’s sponsored hashtag, will additionally offer an in-app experience where products from the campaign can be purchased within TikTok itself.

 Social Media and events promotion